Windows NTFS Permissions: Security, Access Control & Troubleshooting

-NTFS is the default file system of the Windows operating system family, offering a wide range of advanced features such as journaling, compression, quotas, and much more.
-NTFS also offers a flexible security model, allowing administrators to control how users and groups can interact with folders and files.
-These interactions are controlled through the assignment of permissions.
+NTFS (New Technology File System) is the default file system for Windows operating systems, providing powerful security features including file-level permissions, encryption, journaling, compression, disk quotas, and much more.
+Its comprehensive security model allows system administrators to precisely control how users and groups can interact with folders and files through granular NTFS permissions.

 ---|---|---|---|---|---|---|